Ruchi Soya Industries Ltd.

 NOMINATION REMUNERATION AND EVALUATION POLICY

-ORDERS PASSED BY REGULATORS OR COURTS OR TRIBUNALS
+SIGNIFICANT AND MATERIAL ORDERS PASSED BY REGULATORS AND COURTS

-Your Directors state that no disclosure or reporting is required in respect of thefollowing matters as there were no transactions pertaining to such matters during the yearunder review:
+Your Directors state that no disclosure or reporting is required inrespect of the following items as there were no transactions on these items during theyear under review:

 1. Details relating to deposits covered under Chapter V of the Act.